- Student Groups

 Lounge Location: EITC E1-513 & EITC E1-514

-UMIEEE strives to engage students through workshops and networking events which allow students to enrich their knowledge and develop their professional communication skills.
-Each academic year we host a handful of technical workshops about the Arduino and Raspberry Pi embedded devices as well as the typesetting language LaTeX.
-We also host multiple networking events each semester in which professional engineers practicing electrical and computer engineering are invited to speak about their careers and experiences in industry.
+UMIEEE strives to engage students through workshops and networking events, which allow students to enrich their knowledge and develop their professional communication skills.
+Each academic year we host a handful of technical workshops about the Arduino and Raspberry Pi embedded devices, as well as the typesetting language LaTeX.
+We also host multiple networking events each semester in which professional engineers practicing electrical and computer engineering are invited to speak about their careers and industries.
+Students are given the opportunity to ask questions and speak to these professionals, and in doing so, develop their professional communication skills and gain a richer understanding of industry jobs and opportunities.
+These technical workshops and networking events give students the opportunity to learn from their peers and communicate directly with employers from the industry.